 Perform Yard Work and Odd Jobs

-If there's a dirty job around the house, there's someone willing to hire you to do it.
-Yard work and odd jobs may not be the most fun, but they're sure to bring in some extra spending money.
-These are a few of the typical duties:
+If there's a dirty job around the house, there's someone willing to hire you for it.
+Yard work and odd jobs may not be the most fun, but they're sure to bring in some money.

 - Mowing lawns